Branches

 A new branch starts from an existing one. createBranch copies the source branch's head commit, so the new branch begins with identical content and then diverges as you edit it:

-const draft = await cms.api.pages.createBranch({
+const { branch: draft } = await cms.api.pages.createBranch({

 body: { rootId, name: 'draft', sourceBranchId: mainBranchId },